ETCLabs/sACN/docs/pages/using_receiver.md

 There may be multiple sources transmitting data on a universe.
-A sources found notification occurs whenever a new set of sources has been found, and the correct starting values for NULL start code data and per-address priority have been determined for each.
+A sources found notification occurs whenever a new set of sources has been found, and the correct starting values for NULL start code data (and per-address priority if #SACN_ETC_PRIORITY_EXTENSION is set to 1) have been determined for each.

+Please note that per-address priority is an ETC-specific sACN extension, and is disabled if the library is compiled with #SACN_ETC_PRIORITY_EXTENSION set to 0.

 <!-- CODE_BLOCK_START -->
 ```c